DataDog/documentation/content/en/synthetics/settings/_index.md

 3. Select **Tags** to associate with your variable (optional).
 4. Enter the **Value** you want to assign to your variable.
 5. Enable obfuscation of your variable to hide its value on test results (optional).
 6. In **Permissions settings**, restrict access to your variable based on roles in your org.
-For more information about roles, see the [RBAC][1] documentation.
+For more information about roles, see the [RBAC documentation][1].

 {{< img src="synthetics/settings/variable_value.png" alt="Global Variable Specify Value"  style="width:100%;">}}